MathieuTuli/autoHyper/README.md

 [autoHyper]() is an algorithm that automatically determines the optimal initial learning rate for Neural Networks:
 - it exhibits rapid convergence (on the order of minutes and hours)
 - it generalizes well to model, dataset, optimizer selection (amoungst other experimental settings)
+- in always achieves competitive performance (<1% difference on top-1 testing accuracy) and in some cases, drasticaly improves (such as a 4.93% increase in top-1 testing accuracy for ResNet34 trainined using AdaM applied on ImageNet)

 This repository contains a [PyTorch](https://pytorch.org/) implementation of autoHyper.